UK royal couple win French injunction on Kate topless photos

 The Sun tabloid screamed: "Find Le Rat" on its front page on Tuesday and said the photographer would be found and face jail.

-The court said police would investigate whether there were grounds for criminal charges against Closer and its publisher, Italy's Mondadori, and the photographer.
+The court said police would investigate whether there were grounds for criminal charges against Closer and its publisher, Italy's Mondadori MOEDF.MI, and the photographer.

 On Monday, the publisher of tabloid The Irish Daily Star suspended its editor after the newspaper broke ranks with Irish and British peers, publishing pages from Closer with the photographs in its Saturday edition.